 Emily Threinen is an Associate Professor of Music and serves as Director of Bands at the University of Minnesota School of Music in Minneapolis-Saint Paul.
-In this position, she conducts the acclaimed Wind Ensemble, guides the graduate wind band conducting program, instructs undergraduate advanced conducting, and provides administrative leadership for all aspects of the University of Minnesota Bands.
-Prior to her appointment at Minnesota, Threinen served as Director of Bands and Artistic Director of Winds and Brass at Temple University's Boyer College of Music and Dance in Philadelphia, Pennsylvania.
+In this position, she conducts the acclaimed Wind Ensemble, guides the graduate wind band conducting program, assists undergraduate advanced conducting courses, and provides administrative leadership for all aspects of the University of Minnesota Bands.
+Prior to her appointment at Minnesota, Threinen served as Director of Bands, Associate Professor of Music, and Artistic Director of Winds and Brass at Temple University's Boyer College of Music and Dance in Philadelphia, Pennsylvania.

 Threinen consistently works with composers, arrangers, and performing artists of varied disciplines.
 Residencies and projects with composers are integral to her creative work.
 Threinen is published in multiple volumes of the GIA Teaching Music Through Performance in Band book series, where she has been recognized as a strong scholarly contributor.
 She is active, across the nation and abroad (appearances in Australia, Spain, Brazil, and Canada), as a guest conductor, clinician, conference presenter, and performer.

 A strong advocate for music education, Threinen is a Yamaha Master Educator and serves on the Executive Council of the Institute for Composer Diversity.
 In 2019, Threinen served as the conductor for the NAfME All-National Concert Band at the National Conference in Orlando, Florida.
 Additionally, she is an active member of these organizations: World Association for Symphonic Band and Ensembles (WASBE), College Band Directors National Association (CBDNA), Big Ten Band Directors Association (currently serving as President), National Band Association (NBA), National Association for Music Education (NAfME), Pi Kappa Lambda, and Kappa Kappa Psi as an honorary member.